kdgregory/log4j-aws-appenders/docs/jsonlayout.md

  `mdc`          | The mapped diagnostic context, if it exists.
 This is a child map containing whatever entries are in the MDC.
  `ndc`          | Log4J only: The nested diagnostic context, if it exists.
 This is a single string that contains each of the pushed entries separated by spaces (yes, that's how Log4J provides it).
  `locationInfo` | The location where the logger was called, if enabled.
 This is a child object with the following components: `className`, `methodName`, `fileName`, `lineNumber`.
+ `accountId`    | The AWS account ID used by the application, if enabled.
  `instanceId`   | The EC2 instance ID of the machine where the logger is running, if enabled.
  `tags`         | Optional sub-object containing user-specified metadata; see below.